SHWotever/FakeCH340DriverFixer/README.md

 The huge problem is that windows update will reinstall again and again the offending driver, requiring some deeper manipulations to block and keep an older driver.

-NB : if you freshly bought your device (arduino or other devices) running such fake chips, better return it and ask for a refund instead of encouraging keeping fake chips on the market. for others having such chips with expired warranty this workaround is for you.
+NB : if you freshly bought your device (arduino or other devices) running such fake chips, better return it and ask for a refund instead of encouraging keeping fake chips on the market.
+For others having such chips with expired warranty this workaround is for you.

 ### How to recognize a fake CH340G chip ?